arvigeus/steam-big-picture-grub-theme/README.md

 - **Will it work on Steam Deck?**

-  No, stock SteamOS doesn't display a grub menu.
+  No, stock SteamOS doesn't display a GRUB menu.

 - **What about Bazzite, ChimeraOS, HoloISO?**